Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Linear-time decision algorithm

+Therefore, $H$ contains a face $h$ that is not $2$-cell.
+Consider any boundary walk $W$ of $h$.
+Since $h$ has length at most $k$ and $G$ does not contain any connected essential subgraph with at most $k$ edges, $W$ is either contractible or homotopically equivalent to a boundary cycle $C$.

+Let $c$ be a simple closed curve drawn along $W$ inside the face $h$.
+If $c$ were contractible, then the closed disk $\Delta\subseteq\Sigma$ bounded by $c$ would be disjoint from the drawing of $H$ (since every component of $H$ contains a non-contractible cycle), and thus the face $h$ would be $2$-cell.
+Hence, $c$ is homotopically equivalent to a boundary cycle $C$.
+Since $\psi$ is not locally blocked, it extends to a $3$-coloring of the part $H_c$ of $H$ drawn between $C$ and $c$.
+Since $\psi$ does not extend to a $3$-coloring of $H$, it follows that it does not extend to a $3$-coloring of $H-V(H_c)$.
+Since $H\subseteq G$, $\psi$ does not extend to a $3$-coloring of $G-V(H_c)\subseteq G-V(C)$.
+Hence, the boundary cycle $C$ is $\psi$-irrelevant. \end{proof}

-The algorithm for general surfaces is now only mildly more complicated.
-Let us prepare by giving its special case where the graph has no non-contractible $4$-cycles or small connected essential subgraphs.
+We can now give the algorithm for the special case where the input graph is boundary-linked, has no non-contractible $4$-cycles, and no small connected essential subgraphs.

-\begin{theorem} For every surface $\Sigma$ and integer $k$, there exists a linear-time algorithm with input \begin{itemize} \item $G$: a triangle-free graph $2$-cell embedded in $\Sigma$ with boundary cycles $B$, without non-contractible $4$-cycles, and without connected essential subgraphs with at most $w_\eta(B)$ edges, such that $|V(B)|\le k$, and \item $\psi$: a $3$-coloring of $B$, \end{itemize} which either correctly decides that there exists a $3$-coloring $\varphi$ of $G$ extending $\psi$, or returns a subgraph $G'\subseteq G$ such that $B\subseteq G'$, $w_\eta(G')\le w_\eta(B)$ and $\psi$ does not extend to a $3$-coloring of $G$. \end{theorem} \begin{proof} We proceed by induction on the number of cuffs of $\Sigma$; hence, we can assume that the algorithm exists for all surfaces obtained from $\Sigma$ by patching at least one cuff.
-Firstly, for each cuff $C$ of $\Sigma$, run the algorithm for the embedding of $G$ in the surface obtained from $\Sigma$ by patching $C$ and for the restriction of $\psi$ to $B-V(C)$.
-Suppose that the coloring does not extend, and thus we obtain a subgraph $G''\subseteq G$ with $w_\eta(G'')\le w_\eta(B-V(C))$ such that the restriction of $\psi$ to $B-V(C)$ does not extend to a $3$-coloring of $G''$.
-Then, it suffices to set $G'=G''\cup C$ and observe that $w_\eta(G')\le w_\eta(B)$ and that $\psi$ does not extend to a $3$-coloring of $G$.
+\begin{theorem} For every surface $\Sigma$ and integer $n$, there exists a linear-time algorithm with input \begin{itemize} \item $G$: a triangle-free graph $2$-cell embedded in $\Sigma$ with boundary cycles $B$ of total length at most $n$, such that \begin{itemize} \item every $4$-cycle in $G$ is contractible, \item every connected essential subgraph of $G$ has more than $\max(n, \lceil w_\eta(B)\rceil)$ edges, and \item either $\Sigma$ has genus zero or $G$ is boundary-linked; and, \end{itemize} \item $\psi$: a $3$-coloring of $B$, \end{itemize} which either correctly decides that there exists a $3$-coloring $\varphi$ of $G$ extending $\psi$, or returns a subgraph $G_0\subseteq G$ such that $B\subseteq G_0$, $w_\eta(G_0)\le w_\eta(B)$ and $\psi$ does not extend to a $3$-coloring of $G_0$. \end{theorem} \begin{proof} We proceed by induction on the number of cuffs of $\Sigma$; hence, we can assume that the algorithm exists for all surfaces obtained from $\Sigma$ by patching at least one cuff.
+Furthermore, by Corollary~\ref{cor-mainalg-disk}, we can assume $\Sigma$ is not the sphere with at most one hole.

-Hence, we can assume that for every cuff $C$, the restriction of $\psi$ to $B-V(C)$ extends to a $3$-coloring of $G$.
-Consequently, if $H\supseteq B$ is a subgraph of $G$ such that $\psi$ does not extend to a $3$-coloring of $H$, then $H$ is connected.